Mozenn/portfolio-app/posts/setup-keycloak-docker.md

 We first define volumes to mount data into the container as well as to persist data on the host.

 Here, we provide both a source and a target path, making those volumes bind mounts.
-This type of volume is fine for a dev environment, but using named volumes or copying files directly in the container is more advised for production environment, expect if you want full control of your filesystem, and apply modifications outside docker.
+This type of volume is fine for a dev environment, but using named volumes or copying files directly in the container is more advised for production environment, except if you want full control of your filesystem, and apply modifications outside docker.

 The first bind mount is used to persist data even if the container is stopped.
 The second one mounts files to initialize the Keycloak and application databases.